-"Mug" can also refer to someone’s face (i.e. mug shot) possibly because back in the day there were lots of mugs (cups) with grotesque faces on them—possibly because deep down we all barbarians who want to drink from the skulls of our enemies.
+"Mug" may also imply the person involved is being duped.
+It can also refer to someone’s face (i.e. mug shot) possibly because back in the day there were lots of mugs (cups) with grotesque faces on them—possibly because deep down we are all barbarians who want to drink from the skulls of our enemies.

 The OverLondon numpty or numpteus domestica is a species native OverLondon.

-They may remind the naïve onlooker of a pear-shaped feral pigeon with a few very important differences.
+They may remind the naïve onlooker of a pear-shaped feral pigeon, but have a few very important differences.
 The first is their massive hindquarters which are known to unleash unholy terror on their enemies en masse, the second is their blood red eyes, containing all the hate on the globe for anyone who gets in their way.